 - Chicago Jax

 Vacation rentals are the most sensible Indian Rocks Beach lodging option.
-We have stayed in three different Airbnb rentals, including this two-bedroom duplex close to the beach.
-Other IRB vacation rentals we would like to try include—beach bungalow, beach cottage, waterfront condo, and vacation cottage.
+We have stayed in three different vacation rentals, including this two-bedroom duplex close to the beach.
+Other IRB vacation rentals we would like to try include—cottage with heated pool, beach cottage, and beachfront condo.

 IRB hotels are located in The Narrows area south of the 5th Avenue bridge.
 Some of the best Indian Rocks hotels include Holiday Inn and Suites, Harbourside Resort, Colonial Court Inn, Great Heron Inn, and the family-friendly Splash Harbor Water Park.